FJ-Zillow-Org/FJ-Zillow-Org.github.io/README.md

-# This is a practice site hosting a markdown files to show.
+# This is a practice site hosting a markdown file to show...

 ## First Draft Video Tutorial Project